Skip to main content

 Methods and Events

-The Dashboard widget supports two main interaction patterns: Direct Method Calls using the executeAction method and Event-Based Communication using custom events with promise-based responses.
-Both approaches provide the same functionality with different implementation styles, allowing developers to programmatically control dashboard behavior (such as applying filters, switching versions, or triggering downloads) from their host application and integrate dashboard actions into their own UI workflows or automation scripts.
+Both approaches provide the same functionality with different implementation styles.
+You can programmatically control dashboard behavior (such as applying filters, switching versions, or triggering downloads) from your host application.
+You can also integrate dashboard actions into your UI workflows or automation scripts.

 setUserFilters Method